go-spatial/tegola/README.md

 - [Mapbox Vector Tile (MVT) 2.1](https://github.com/mapbox/vector-tile-spec/tree/master/2.1)

 ## License
-The intent of the project is to have an very open license.
+The intent of the project is to have an open license.
 A final license will be decided on as the project moves towards having actual functionality.